Skip to content

 Trail Details

-Difficulty: Easy as pie
+Difficulty: Easy

-Distance: Short and sweet – 1 mile loop
+Distance: About 1 mile loop

 8. Scenic Drive Along Chain of Craters Road